 " As we expand our reach outwards to other worlds—and other stars—Earth comes into view as a destination, no longer limited as a point of origin."

-Inspirational highlights from my closing speech and subsequent interview with the press on our collective responsibility to the future, as technologies converge and we take our next steps outward to the stars—delivered to the full assembly of distinguished international delegates at the recent Global Leadership Forum, taken up and published by nationally-acclaimed Souls of San Francisco then reaching out to inspire hundreds of thousands around the world.
+Inspirational highlights from my closing speech and subsequent interview with the press on our collective responsibility to the future—as our technologies converge and we take our next steps outward to the stars—delivered to the full assembly of distinguished international delegates at the recent Global Leadership Forum, taken up and published by nationally-acclaimed Souls of San Francisco, reaching out to inspire hundreds of thousands around the world.

 " We are at the very beginning of time for the human race.
 It is not unreasonable that we grapple with problems.
 But there are tens of thousands of years in the future.
 Our responsibility is to do what we can, learn what we can, improve the solutions, and pass them on."

 |From early childhood, I set out to convey a profound and positive impact on the long-term future of humanity, to make the world a better place for the generations yet to come.
 As we continue forwards in our collective journey, scaling the cosmic ladder of evolution, progressing onwards, expanding our reach outwards to other worlds, and other stars, in the transition to become a multiplanetary species—Earth comes into view as a destination, no longer limited as a point of origin.
 We stand on the shores of a vast cosmic ocean, with untold continents of possibility yet to explore.
 From early on, I committed my life purpose to the singular objective of ensuring that integrity, balance and ethical responsibility hold paramount importance as priorities, in both scientific research and in principal government leadership, as we're collectively propelled forwards as a species.
 With unprecedented leaps and bounds of progress in our scientific understanding—enabled by the development of converging and expanding exponential technologies—newfound, unexpected discoveries await, just over the horizon.|